 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquid capital to meet its current liabilities as they come due.
-At December 31, 2021, the Company had a working capital of \$3,575,845 (December 31, 2020 - working capital deficiency of \$694,545).
+At December 31, 2022, the Company had a working capital of \$516,923 (December 31, 2021 - working capital deficiency of \$3,575,845).
 The Company finances its operations through a combination of cash, loans and equity.
-The Company's ability to continue as a going concern is dependent upon the ongoing support from its lenders and by generating positive cash flows from operations, equity financing, disposing of assets or making other arrangements.
+The Company's ability to continue as a going concern is dependent upon the Company generating positive cash flows from operations, equity financing, debt financing, disposing of assets or making other arrangements.
 Refer to Note 1 for further discussion.